jbreckmckye/jbreckmckye.github.io/source/_posts/Playing-TimeSplitters-Future-Perfect-on-PC.md

 tags: gaming
 ---

 Like the *TimeSplitters* series?
-What if I told you it's possible to play TimeSplitters 2 _and_ Future Perfect on PC _with_ mouse and keyboard support to boot.
+What if I told you it's possible to play TimeSplitters 2 _and_ Future Perfect on PC _with_ mouse and keyboard support to boot?
 All you need is the Dolphin Gamecube emulator and a helpful controller plugin.

 ![](/images/2020/ts3-1.png)